Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger: Experiments

 \subsection{Experiment 1: Training}

-The aim in our 6-DoF manipulation task is to get the position and orientation of the cube to a specified goal position and orientation.
-We define our metric for `success' in this task as getting the position within 2\,cm, and orientation within 22\textdegree of the target goal pose as used in \citep{openai-sh}; comparable to mean results obtained in \citep{trifinger-benchmarking}.
-Following previous works dealing with similar tasks \citep{openai-sh, openai-rubiks, causalworld}, we attempted applying a reward based on the position and orientation components of error individually.
+\textbf{1.
+Success Criterion} The aim in our 6-DoF manipulation task is to get the position and orientation of the object to a specified goal position and orientation.
+We define our metric for `success' in this task as getting the position within 2\,cm, and orientation within 0.4 rad (22\textdegree) of the target goal pose as used in \citep{openai-sh}; comparable to mean results obtained in \citep{trifinger-benchmarking}.
+Following previous works dealing with similar tasks \citep{openai-sh, openai-rubiks, causalworld}, we apply a reward based on the position and orientation components of error individually.